Direct Access to the

 Successfully executing insertion maneuvers requires careful planning and execution:

-• Precise Calculation: Navigational calculations must be extremely precise to ensure the correct positioning and velocity when entering an orbit.
+• Precise Calculation: Navigational calculations must be extremely precise to ensure the correct positioning and Velocity when entering an orbit.

-• Fuel Management: Efficient use of fuel is critical, as the spacecraft must have enough propellant for the insertion burn and for any needed adjustments later in the mission.
+• Fuel Management: Efficient use of fuel is critical, as the spacecraft must have enough Propellant for the insertion burn and for any needed adjustments later in the mission.

 • Communication Delays: Especially for distant celestial bodies, commands must be sent well in advance due to the time it takes for signals to travel from Earth to the spacecraft.